 6. Breaks and Refeeds Help Us All

 We know metabolic rates alter from one person to the next based on healthy factors.
 With alterations in thyroid function or other hormones, the “normal” range is not much more than a light suggestion.
 If you have an actual disorder?
-You can expect even further variations from that normal.
-Regarding metabolic rate, your best bet is not to quibble over the numbers but instead your habits and consistency.
+You can expect even further variations from the norm.
+Regarding metabolic rate, your best bet is not to quibble over the numbers but focus instead on your habits and consistency.

 – Putting a focus on daily low-grade activity and caloric awareness are still your best bets to lose and keep weight off.
 This does not have to translate to suffering.

 – Focus on the variables in your own caloric “normal” to optimize your daily metabolic rate.

 – Obsessing over the minutia of the numbers is far more damaging than maximizing your habits and focusing on your long-term mindset.

 – Don’t get caught up in an entitlement game and instead live in a critical and reality-based system of physical and mental change.

 Noted research, studies, or sources for articles.
 This includes some but is not limited to all.
 Chronological order.

 Am J Clin Nutr.
 1992;56:848–56

 Prediction of resting energy expenditure from fat-free mass and fat mass.